rcatlord/crime_analysis/README.md

 * calculating rates of crime (forthcoming)
 * point pattern analysis (forthcoming)

-There are also several scripts to create simple data visualisation including Cleveland-style dotplots and calendar heatmaps.
+There are also several scripts to create simple data visualisations including Cleveland-style dotplots and calendar heatmaps.

 #### Shiny apps